NoCodeHealth/Wifi-fingerprint-classifier-api/README.md

 ### running the api locally

-To use:

-checkout branch api_dev

-There are a lot of jupyter notebook files in here that you can ignore to run the API.

-Using the first steps from the fastapi tutorial: https://fastapi.tiangolo.com/tutorial/first-steps/ in terminal:
+Using the first steps from the fastapi tutorial: https://fastapi.tiangolo.com/tutorial/first-steps/

+in terminal:
   ```
   pip install fastapi